max-mapper/websocket-stream/readme.md

 # in the browser

-you can use [browserify](http://github.com/substack/node-browserify) to package this module for browser use. there is a also pre-made + minified version you can download and use right away called `websocket-stream-min.js`
+you can use [browserify](http://github.com/substack/node-browserify) to package this module for browser use.

 ```javascript
 var websocket = require('websocket-stream')